October Health – 2025 Report

 How mental health affects the 35-44 demographic differently

-Health Concerns: The onset of midlife health issues and the stress related to maintaining physical and mental well-being.
+• The onset of health issues and the stress related to maintaining a healthy lifestyle can become more pronounced in this age group.

 Data from October Health